Great places to snowshoe

 Mukluks or pac boots, such as Baffins or Sorels, work best with snowshoes.
 And to keep snow out of your boots, buy a pair of gaiters to wear on your shins.
 They're available at sport shops and from catalogs.

 Don't wear too much, since you'll be generating body heat.
-For more, see Staying snug in winter.
+For more, see Staying warm in winter.